noneeddriver/CarND-Kidnapped-Vehicle-Project/README.md

 ["best_particle_sense_y"] <= list of sensed y positions

-Your job is to build out the methods in `particle_filter.cpp` until the simulator output says:
+My particle filter sucessfully localized the car so that the simulator output says:

 ```
 Success!
 Your particle filter passed!
 ```

-# Implementing the Particle Filter
+## 4. Implementing the Particle Filter
 The directory structure of this repository is as follows:

 ```